oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

   ![Image alt text](images/cloud-shell.png)

-2. A Cloud Shell Instance will be created and text area will be displayed as below.
+2. A Cloud Shell Instance will be created and the text area will be displayed as below.
   ![Image alt text](images/cloud-shell-textarea.png)